64-shades/64-shades.github.io/README.md

 - [Sphinx](https://www.sphinx-doc.org/en/master/) is a powerful and widely-used documentation generator written in Python.
 It is particularly popular within the Python community and is considered the de facto standard for documenting Python projects.
 - [reStructuredText (RST)](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) is a lightweight markup language designed for creating easy-to-read and easy-to-write plaintext documents that can be automatically converted to various output formats, such as HTML, LaTeX (and thus PDF), and more.
 It is a key component of the Docutils project and is widely used in the Python community for writing technical documentation, including Python's official documentation and documentation for many Python libraries.

-Read below for instructions about the current static development site hosted on [GitHub Pages](https://pages.github.com/).

----

-### Getting Started / Building the Site

-To start a local development server with live reload, run:

 ---

 ### Build the Documentation